 While interest rates under the Put always fall between the constant levels considered, the equilibrium levels of volatility do not fall between the levels under the constant-rate policies.
 Surprisingly, asset price volatility $\sigma_Q$ is lowest with the Fed Put.
 Asset prices are globally more stable because the economy is overall more stable.
-With the Put, the drift of bank equity is substantially higher for low $\eta$ , even higher than would be if rates were constant at zero, and this is because leverage for low $\eta$ is much higher than leverage with constant rates.
+With the Put, the drift of bank equity is substantially higher for low $\eta$ , even higher than would be if rates were constant at zero.
+The reason is that leverage for low $\eta$ is much higher than leverage with constant rates.
 Since banks earn excess returns, greater leverage means greater expected profitability and faster equity growth.
 Bank equity is less volatile for high levels of $\eta$ because asset prices are generally less volatile and leverage is roughly the same across policies.
-Higher leverage for low $\eta$ means bank equity is more volatile, but since equity growth is so high, this means that banks spend less time in the region with $\eta < \eta^{Put}$ .
+Higher leverage for low $\eta$ means bank equity is more volatile, but since equity growth is so high, banks spend less time in the region with $\eta < \eta^{Put}$ .
 These forces together produce a much more stable financial sector.

-Our results contrast with the concern that a Fed Put could be destabilizing by leading banks to take excessive leverage in good times, thus leading to higher volatility.
+Our results contrast with the view that a Fed Put could be destabilizing by leading banks to take excessive leverage in good times, thus leading to higher volatility.
 Our dynamic results highlight a limitation in the reasoning implicitly based on a quasi-static, partial equilibrium setting.
 The same forces that could plausibly lead banks to take more leverage in good times also provide incentives for banks to take leverage in moderate or not-so-good times before a crisis occurs.
 If a Put will occur in a crisis, banks can afford to hold assets before the crisis occurs, which means less need to rebalance their portfolios, and thus less asset price volatility.
-The global behavior of
+The global behavior of leverage, incentivized by a Put in a crisis, actually provides ex-ante stability.

-&lt;sup>8As an opposing policy, we also considered a "Fed Call" with $i^{LAW} = 0\%$ and $i^{Put} = 4\%$ so that, in contrast to the Put, the central bank raises rates when times get worse.
-The dynamics under the Call are nearly the reverse of the Put.
+$^{10}$ A "Fed Call" with $i^{LAW} = 0\%$ and $i^{Put} = 4\%$ creates dynamics that are nearly the reverse of the Put.
 The Call economy is the least stable (not in a crisis only 45% of the time).
 Volatility is globally higher under the Call.
 Leverage collapses when rates increase during the Call, as does the drift of bank equity.